edinburghhacklab/hacklab-training/syllabuses/Workshop/TIG Welder/syllabus.md

    * Increased clean width means more cleaning action, but can also overheat/melt the tungsten.

 ### Torch setup
+ * Take care with the torch.
+Parts of it are brittle and will break if dropped.
  * Electrode/collet/cup size selection
    * Refer to guidance on the wall.
  * Electrode preparation